ling-apps/myki/README.md

     git push heroku

-We're currently exploring solution to "really" install it locally, the fact that it needsa node.js server is pretty frustrating as it's just a simple html file (advice very welcome !)
+We're currently exploring solution to "really" install it locally, the fact that it needs a node.js server is pretty frustrating as it's just a simple html file (advice very welcome !)

 ## Browser support